 |12-inch drop & 10″ Tuck||84″ x 92″ (213 cm x 233 cm)|

 |14-inch drop & 10″ Tuck||88″ x 104″ (223 cm x 264 cm)|

 |16-inch drop & 10″ Tuck||91″ x 96″ (233 cm x 244 cm)|

 |18-inch drop & 10″ Tuck||96″ x 108″ (243 cm x 274 cm)|

 |21-inch drop & 10″ Tuck||102″ x 102″ (259 cm x 256 cm)|

 What is the best size quilt for a queen bed?

 The most important thing to remember when making a quilt is to add an extra inch or two to all sides so that the quilt will be the right size when finished.
-There is no right or wrong size for a queen-size quilt as I have said earlier.
-That being said I would recommend 91 inches wide X 96 inches long as standard measurements.
+As I have said earlier, there is no right or wrong size for a queen-size quilt.
+That said I would recommend 91 inches wide X 96 inches long as standard measurements.

-Some quilters also like to add a border around the edge of their quilts.
+Some quilters also like adding a border around their quilts’ edges.
 If you want to do this, make sure to add an extra inch or two to the dimensions of your quilt so that the border will be the right size when it’s finished.